Speekz/circle_frontend_client/README.md

   - Amount minimun and/or maximum.
   - Date From and/or Date to.
 - Sort by all data displayed on the table

+When creating a new payment, the user should be able to:

+- Select the user that will SEND the payment.
+- Select the user that will RECEIVE the payment.
+- Place an amount for the payment.
+- Currency of the payment.

+NOTE: The transaction ID will be automatically populated.